agiresearch/AIOS/README.md

 <a href="https://trendshift.io/repositories/8908" target="_blank"><img src="https://trendshift.io/api/badge/repositories/8908" alt="agiresearch%2FAIOS | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>

-AIOS, a Large Language Model (LLM) Agent operating system, embeds large language model into Operating Systems (OS) as the brain of the OS, enabling an operating system "with soul" -- an important step towards AGI.
-AIOS is designed to optimize resource allocation, facilitate context switch across agents, enable concurrent execution of agents, provide tool service for agents, maintain access control for agents, and provide a rich set of toolkits for LLM Agent developers.
+AIOS is to build a Large Language Model (LLM) Agent operating system, which intends to embed large language model into the Operating System as the brain of the OS.
+AIOS is designated to address problems (e.g., scheduling, context switch, memory management, etc.) during the development and deployment of LLM-based agents for a better ecosystem among agent developers and users.

 ## 🏠 Architecture of AIOS
 <p align="center">
 <img src="images/AIOS-Architecture.png">
 </p>

-The objective of AIOS is to provide the LLM kernel which will be an abstraction on top of the OS kernel.
-The kernel intends to facilitate the installation of agents, which are utilities the kernel can interact with in order to perform tasks the user queries.
-For example, the MathAgent facilitates mathematical computations, such as currency conversion, integral calculus, or even basic algebraic manipulation.
-The method of installation is intended to be in a manner similar to [apt](https://en.wikipedia.org/wiki/APT_(software)) or [brew](https://brew.sh).
+AIOS provides the LLM kernel as an abstraction on top of the OS kernel.
+The kernel intends to facilitate the installation and usage of agents.
 At the present moment, AIOS is a userspace wrapper around the current kernel.
 However, this is subject to change as outlined in the [Q4 Goals and Objectives](https://github.com/agiresearch/AIOS/issues/127).

 ## 📰 News